eswlab/orphan-prediction/README.md

 # Gene prediction and optimization using BIND and MIND workflows:

 ## Overview of MIND and BIND:

 Ab initio gene predictions are combined with gene predictions that are Inferred Directly from alignment of RNA-Seq evidence.
 For MIND, ab initio gene predictions by MAKER  are combined with gene predictions that are Inferred Directly from evidence.
 For BIND, ab initio gene predictions by BRAKER are combined with gene predictions that are Inferred Directly from evidence.

 1. Find an Orphan-Enriched RNA-Seq dataset from NCBI-SRA:
 	- Search RNA-Seq datasets for your organism on NCBI, filter Runs (SRR) for Illumina, paired-end, HiSeq 2500 or newer.
 	- Download Runs from NCBI (SRA-toolkit)
-	- quantify against current gene models using kallisto @AS unclear
+	- If existing annotations is available, expression quantification is done against every gene using every SRR with Kallisto.
 	- run phylostratR on current gene models to infer phylostrata of each gene model
 	- Rank the SRRs with highest number of expressed orphans and select feasible amounts of data to work with.

 	If NCBI-SRA has no samples for your organism, and you are relying solely on RNA-Seq that you generate yourself, best practice is to maximize representation of all genes by including conditions like reproductive tissues and stresses in which orphan gene expression is high.

 2. Run BRAKER